Your Rights With Police

 Police can search without warrant if you consent, are arrested, or they have reasonable grounds to suspect illegal items.
 In designated areas, they can search for weapons without individual suspicion.

-⏰ Arrest & Custody
+⏱️ Arrest & Custody

+After arrest, you have the right to two phone calls (one to lawyer, one to friend/family) in private.
 Detention is for "reasonable time" (usually up to 4 hours) before charge or release.

-📞 VIC Emergency Legal Contacts
+📞 VIC Legal Contacts

 Queensland (QLD)